gavinsimon1/100-days-of-code/log.md

 Day 45: 4/12/18
 Got my portfolio up on Github https://gavinsimon1.github.io  I'm stoked because this was a goal of mine.
 I still need to improve the design and add projects.
 But I'm excited that everything I build will be displayed.

+Missing Letters Solution:
+function fearNotLetter(str) {

+   for(var x=0; x < str.length - 1; x++){
+     if (str.charCodeAt(x+1)- str.charCodeAt(x) != 1){
+       return String.fromCharCode(str.charCodeAt(x) + 1);
+     }
+   }
+}

+fearNotLetter("abce");

+Explanation:
+The for loop give the index of the string.
+If the next index number less the index number is not equal to 1, then return the index number plus 1.
+So a has an index of 97, b is 98, c is 99, e is 101.
+101 less 99 is not 1, so it returns the missing index number of 100.
+I use String.fromCharCode to change the index number back to an alphabet letter.
+Cool beans.